jhpyle/docassemble/_docs/api.md

 ## <a name="user_user_id_interviews"></a>List interview sessions of another user

 Description: Provides a filterable list of interview sessions stored on the system where the user with the given user ID started the interview.
+Since the number of sessions may be too long to retrieve in a single API call, [pagination] is used.

 Path: `/api/user/<user_id>/interviews`